 5. Rainbow Bridge National Monument – another nice place to visit, especially when we can combine our view with the ring of fire, located just 31° above the horizon.
 The Rainbow Bridge is built from the sandstone originally deposited by wind as sand dunes between the Triassic and Jurassic periods.
 During the last ice age, the Bridge Creek flowed towards the Colorado River and carved softer rocks, making finally the hairpin bend.

 6. Monument Valley – it’s a beautiful cluster of vast sandstone buttes, reaching up to 300m above the valley floor.
-Their characteristical feature is the vivid red color, being derivative from iron oxide exposed in the weathered siltstone.
+Their characteristic feature is the vivid red color, being derivative from iron oxide exposed in the weathered siltstone.
 This is an icon of the American West, which definitely should be considered as an observation spot for the 2023 ring of fire, which will shine about 32 deg above the south-eastern horizon.

 B. LATIN AND SOUTH AMERICA

-7. Uxmal (Mexico) – An ancient Maya city located at the Yucatan Penninsula.
+7. Uxmal (Mexico) – An ancient Maya city located in the Yucatan Peninsula.
 It’s considered one of the major archeological sites of the Maya culture next to i.e. Calakmul, located also within the path of annularity, but with rather no chance of combining the site with a ring of fire in one shot.
-Uxmal was founded around 500AD and grown to the most powerful site in western Yucatan ruling above a whole North Maya area.
+Uxmal was founded around 500AD and grew to the most powerful site in western Yucatan ruling above a whole North Maya area.
 The main building is the Governor’s palace rising above the huge, green platform.
 The greatest eclipse will occur when Sun is located around 61° above the horizon.

-8. Coffee Cultural Landscape (Columbia) – The big area spans over 140000ha of coffee plantations at the eastern slopes of Andes.
+8. Coffee Cultural Landscape (Columbia) – The big area spans over 140000ha of coffee plantations on the eastern slopes of the Andes.
 The coffee plantations have been developed here for about 150 years.
 Because of unfavorable topography, the coffee fields look like small orthogonal plot layouts.
 The annular solar eclipse will occur in the early afternoon when Sun will shine around 61° above the horizon.

-9. Cano Cristales [Chrystal Channel] (Columbia) – the river called the “River of five colors” or the “Liquid Rainbow” is noted from striking colors, especially between late June and November.
-The predominant colours are red, blue, orange, yellow, and green.
+9. Cano Cristales [Chrystal Channel] (Columbia) – the river called the “River of five colors” or the “Liquid Rainbow” is noted for striking colors, especially between late June and November.
+The predominant colors are red, blue, orange, yellow, and green.
 It’s an original case worldwide, not observed elsewhere.
 This is a fast-flowing river with many waterfalls and giant kettles.
 The river is extremely clear, which results in a wide variety of aquatic plants, where the most representative is the endemic Macarenia Clavigera, giving the river a pink coloration.
 Because of the beautiful landscape of the river waterfalls and forests around, it can be an unusual place to watch the 2023 ring of fire shining 58° above the horizon in the afternoon.

 10. Chiribiquete National Park (Columbia) – the largest tropical rainforest park in the world, located in the northwest Amazon.
 The park features high table mountains, known from the USA as buttes, but called the “Tepui” in the Amazonas region.
 They rise up to 650-670m.a.s.l and at least 300m above the ground level.
 Their prominence might be helpful with staggering nice images of the annular solar eclipse, which will peak in the afternoon when the Sun will be at around 55° altitude.